iNoles/EasyTipper/README.md

 - Calculate tip based on the bill amount and selected tip percentage.
 - Split the bill among multiple people.
-- Cross-platform: Runs on Android, iOS, and Windows using .NET MAUI.
+- Cross-platform: Runs on Android, iOS, MacCatalyst, and Windows using .NET MAUI.

 ## Screenshots